akmanidisd/dev-python/virtual/PyEnv-WSL-Ubuntu-Installation.md

 Then reboot WSL for applying the setting.<br/>
 Installation of pyenv is now complete.

-## INSTALLING LIBRARIES THAT ARE NEED FOR "INSTALLING PYTHON"
+## INSTALLING LIBRARIES THAT ARE NEEDED FOR "INSTALLING PYTHON"

 Execution the following command.